 5.9.
 Secure firmware update

 It is possible to perform a firmware update on the module over the UART.
 The bootloader checks for the image signature and version before overwriting the exiting image.
-Please refer to the chapter 15 for further details.
+Refer to chapter 15 for further details.

 5.10.
 Transparent mode